-Jennifer joined Blackfriars in 2014 whilst completing her PhD at King's College London.
-She completed her Bachelor's and Master's degrees at University College Cork in Ireland before returning to London.
+Jennifer joined Blackfriars in 2014 whilst completing her PhD.
+She holds Bachelor's and Master's degrees from University College Cork in Ireland, as well as an MPhil and PhD from King's College London.
 As Client Services & Operations Analyst she brings with her a wealth of marketing, communications and operations skills in a range of sectors from business consultancy to the NHS.

 understood the important information